-Evaluation of a Self-Optimizing Database Migration
+Development and Evaluation of Self-Adaptive Software for Database Migrations

-Hendrik Müller, Andreas Prusch, Steffan Agel Pasolfora GmbH An der Leiten 37, 91177 Thalmässing, Germany {hendrik.mueller|andreas.prusch|steffan.agel}@pasolfora.com
+Hendrik Müller, Andreas Prusch, and Steffan Agel Pasolfora GmbH An der Leiten 37, 91177 Thalmässing, Germany {hendrik.mueller|andreas.prusch|steffan.agel}@pasolfora.com

-Abstract - HiPAS is a database migration method, aimed at reducing downtime during offline migrations by automatically adapting to available system resources.
-Investigating the applicability of adaptive capabilities for database migrations, two stages of system complexity, adaption and anticipation, were mapped onto the requirement of utilizing a system up to an optimal degree in order to achieve the shortest possible transfer duration.
-The developed method is automated by implementing the HiPAS software, which adapts to its environment by continuously monitoring relevant system information, and increasing or decreasing the current parallelization degree whenever necessity is assumed.
-To enable a flexible adaption, the total amount of migration data is partitioned into equal sized transfer jobs being distributed across available instances and networks.
-Since HiPAS is invoked on the database layer, and controlled by a temporarily created autonomous database user, migration metadata is stored inside tables thus being highly integrated with the actual migration data.
+Abstract - HiPAS stands for "High Performance Adaptive Schema Migration" and is a self-adaptive software system, aimed at reducing downtime during offline database migrations by automatically adapting to available system resources.
+The process of a database migration can be shortened by parallelizing the data transfer up to a certain degree.
+In this article, we describe how HiPAS was enabled to continuously adapt the parallelization degree according to its operational environment in order to avoid both overloading and idle resources.
+To automate the developed method, we implemented HiPAS following decisions taken within the dimensions of design space for self-adaptive software.
+Based on a centralized control pattern in distributed systems, HiPAS uses a feedback loop to enable adaptions.
+Hence, according to monitored system information, the current utilization is adjusted whenever necessity is assumed.
+To enable a flexible adaption, the total amount of migration data is partitioned into equal sized transfer jobs, which are distributed across available instances and networks.
+HiPAS is invoked on database layer and controlled by a temporarily created autonomous database user.
+Therefore, migration metadata are stored inside tables and highly integrated with the actual migration data.
 HiPAS was designed and evaluated iteratively following the IS research framework and reveals significant downtime reduction potential compared to non-adaptive migration approaches like Oracle "Data Pump".
-Our results serve as a contribution to all researchers and practitioners in investigating fields of application for adaptability mechanisms.
+Our results serve as a contribution for all practitioners, who seek to perform database migrations within a challenging timeframe, as well as researchers on self-adaptive software and their various fields of application.

-Keywords-Adaptability; Anticipation; Database Migration; Parallelization.
+Keywords-Adaptability; Anticipation; Self-Adaptive Software; Database Migration; Parallelization.